 - Twitter: @PacificTeachers

-We are accepting inquiries and application for our next open cohort beginning June 2016.
+We are accepting inquiries and applications for our June 2016 cohort.

 Kevin Carr | Director, Pacific Woodburn MAT STEM/ESOL

 Diana Watkins | Associate Director of Graduate & Professional Admissions

 - Nationally (NCATE) accredited Master of Arts in Teaching STEM/ESOL degree program delivered in our Woodburn clinical site

 - Endorsements in advanced/basic math, and/or biology, chemistry, physics, or integrated science (physical, life, earth and space)

 - ESOL endorsement infused within program courses and clinical work

 - Clinical program: Learn alongside faculty and experienced teachers as you work in classrooms and schools

 - Focus on science and math (STEM) project-based teaching and learning